vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 > function that is `awaited` for by `ninja`.

 After a bit more of head banging, it became clear that the stuff I wanted to automate required template functions, not actions.
-With my limited understanding of *gn* and the desire to wrap up this series, that's what I did.

-Here are the two template functions that allow me to check off the second step.
+I ended up with two template functions that allow me to check off the second step.
 The python scripts are not important as they are trivial in what they do.

 The first template(`//build/common/conan.gni`) provides the automation to fetch dependencies uisng *conan*.
 I see it as a *seed* from which the full